FranEscano/geoTrivia/README.md

 # Geography Trivia Game

-A simple geography trivia game implemented in Java, with questions and answers served from a RESTful API built with Spark.
+A simple geography trivia game implemented in Java, with questions and answers served from a JSON RESTful API.

 ## Description

 This is a basic console-based geography trivia game where users are asked a series of geography-related questions.
 The user's answers are compared to the correct answers, and a final score is displayed at the end.
-The question and answers are served from a RESTful API built with Spark in Java.
+The question and answers are served from a RESTful API using `json-server`.

 ## Features

-- Five geography-related questions
+- Geography-related questions served from a JSON RESTful API
 - Case-insensitive answer checking
 - Score tracking